appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 The WDA app package (`WebDriverAgentRunner-Runner.app`) can be generated in the _derivedDataPath_ directory, as explained in [Manual Configuration for a Generic Device](../preparation/prov-profile-generic-manual.md).
 The app can then be installed without `xcodebuild` using the 3rd party tools.

+### Additional requirement for iOS 17+/tvOS17+

+To launch the app with `xcrun devicectl device process launch` the WebDriverAgent package should not have `Frameworks/XC**` files.

+For example, after building the WebDriverAgent with Xcode with proper sign, it generates `/Users/<user>/Library/Developer/Xcode/DerivedData/WebDriverAgent-ezumztihszjoxgacuhatrhxoklbh/Build/Products/Debug-appletvos/WebDriverAgentRunner-Runner.app`.
+Then you can remove `Frameworks/XC**` in `WebDriverAgentRunner-Runner.app` like `rm Frameworks/WebDriverAgentRunner-Runner.app/XC**`.

+Configuring `appium:prebuiltWDAPath` to the `/Users/<user>/Library/Developer/Xcode/DerivedData/WebDriverAgent-ezumztihszjoxgacuhatrhxoklbh/Build/Products/Debug-appletvos/WebDriverAgentRunner-Runner.app` would install the`WebDriverAgentRunner-Runner.app`, which has no `Frameworks/XC**` to the target device and launch it with `devicectl` command as part of `appium:usePreinstalledWDA` functionality.

 ## Launch the Session